andrew/ultimate-awesome/README.md

 - [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.
 - [awesome-AR](https://github.com/dharmeshkakadia/awesome-AR) - A curated list of awesome AR (Augmented Reality) resources.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
-- [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.
 - [awesome-ember](https://github.com/nmec/awesome-ember) - A curated list of awesome Ember.js things.
 - [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
 - [DRL4Recsys](https://github.com/cszhangzhen/DRL4Recsys) - Courses on Deep Reinforcement Learning (DRL) and DRL papers for recommender systems.